Flavored fortified wine

 Flavored fortified wine or tonic wine is inexpensive fortified wine that typically has an alcohol content between 13% and 20% alcohol by volume (ABV).
 They are made from various fruits (including grapes and citrus fruits) with added sugar, artificial flavor, and artificial color.
-These wines are referred to by a number of slang terms, including Sneaky Pete, Bum wine, Brown bag vino and Ghetto wine.
+These wines are referred to by a number of slang terms, including sneaky Pete, bum wine, brown-bag vino, ghetto wine, and rotgut.